Islington Village

 - Post-war detached homes with backyards at lower prices than comparable Etobicoke neighbourhoods

-- Kipling GO Station on the Milton Line runs to Union in approximately 25 to 30 minutes
+- Kipling GO Station on the Milton Line runs to Union in approximately 20 to 25 minutes at weekday peak

 - Islington Junior Middle School covers JK to Grade 8 with no grade gap